 Departmental Undergraduate Scholarships for Physics Majors

 Scholarships available to undergraduate physics majors through the Department of Physics are described below.
 Please note that scholarships are awarded depending on availability of funds and may not be awarded every year.
 The application period is now open (02/14 – 03/03, 2023).
 Click on the Apply links to submit an application online when available.Arthur B. and Alma G. Lewis Endowment in Physics

 This scholarship fund was established in 1999 by Dr. and Mrs. Arthur Lewis, of Oxford, Mississippi, to reward outstanding men and women who are pursuing a degree in physics.
 The Lewis Scholarship is targeted to incoming freshmen who have officially declared their intention with the University’s Admissions Office or College of Liberal Arts to be a B. S. physics major.
-It is renewable in subsequent years providing that reasonable progress is made toward the Bachelor of Science degree in physics.
+It is renewable in subsequent years providing that reasonable progress is made toward the Bachelor of Science degree in physics, subject to availability of funds.
 Selection is based primarily on scholastic achievement, however, financial need will be considered.

 About the donor(s)